 - Add the butter slowly – just 2-3 cubes at a time, whisking constantly to incorporate then adding more.
 If you add too much butter at once, your mixture won’t emulsify which is a very important component of making fruit curds.

 - It’s done when it coats the back of a spoon and you can draw a line through it that doesn’t run.
-If you prefer using a thermometer, aim for 75C / 170F.
+If you prefer using a candy thermometer, aim for 75C / 170F.

 What Colour Should Blood Orange Curd Be?